 The trail led us into the heart of the mountains.
-Gray cliffs surrounded the rocky path, the lone trees long gone.
-The blood of the Amunite stank of sulfur and burned upon touch.
-Black and thick, more akin to tar than anything else.
+Gray cliffs surrounded the rocky path, trees long gone.
+The blood of the Amunite stank of sulfur and burned upon touch, black and thick, more akin to tar than anything else.
 Its trail took us to a cavern.
 I verified the splashes of aether led into the gaping hole in the mountain, but something didn’t fit.
 The large marks were mixed with smaller ones.
 I glanced around and focused.
-My vision cleared for but a moment and revealed other stains of aether weaving by the mountainside.
+My vision cleared for a moment and revealed other stains of aether weaving by the mountainside.

-Katherine narrowed her eyes at me shifting uncomfortably, apparently sensing my tension.
+Katherine narrowed her eyes at me, apparently sensing my tension.
 “What’s wrong?”

 “I see other tracks, smaller, leading sideways.”

 “We kill the big one first.”
 Katherine drew her longsword and braced it over her shoulder.
-“Stay behind me and do nothing unless you are in danger.”
+“You two stay behind, and Lucas comes in with me.
+Do nothing unless you are in danger.”
 She stepped forward.

-“Are you sure we shouldn’t call for backup?” the sheriff asked as he followed her.
+“Are you sure we shouldn’t call for backup?” the sheriff asked.

-I straightened and lowered my hands to my colts anaconda.
-The move itself hurt, especially my left arm, but I preferred a painful life to painless death.
-The deputy closed their formation.
+I straightened and lowered my hands to my colts.
+The move itself hurt, especially my left arm, but I preferred a painful life to a painless death.
 The amount of black blood spilled on the ground increased.
 I treated carefully not to get it on my boots.

-The Amunite lay by the end of the cave, bleeding from eleven holes the bullets made into its body.
-As we approached, it shook and rose, stretching its four arms.
+After a few minutes of walk, we reached the cavern’s end.
+The Amunite lay on the ground, bleeding from eleven holes my bullets made into its body.
+As we approached, the demon shook and rose, stretching its four arms.